eclipse-kuksa/kuksa-databroker/README.md

 <!-- GETTING STARTED -->
 ## Getting started

-The quickest possible way to get Kuksa.val Databroker up and running.
+The quickest possible way to get Kuksa Databroker up and running.

 > :memo: **Note:** The examples in this section do not use TLS nor access control.
 Please refer to the [User Guide](./doc/user_guide.md) for more sophisticated usage examples.